Long-Range Dependence in Financial Markets: Empirical Evidence and Generative Modeling Challenges: Learning Long-Range Dependence through GANs

-Section~\ref{sec:measure_LRD} introduced three methods for quantifying the LRD, enabling us to determine whether a return time series exhibits such dependence.
+Section~\ref{sec:measure_LRD} introduced several complementary approaches for quantifying LRD, enabling us to determine whether a return time series exhibits such dependence.
 Building upon these findings, we now turn to a related but distinct question: can the intrinsic LRD structure of financial returns be learned by modern data-driven approaches, particularly those based on machine learning and deep learning?

-In this part, we investigate the potential of Quant GANs to replicate the LRDs observed in empirical return series.
-Section~\ref{sec:quantgans} provides a concise overview of the theoretical underpinnings of Quant GANs, originally developed by~\cite{wiese2020quant}.
+In this section, we investigate the potential of Quant GANs to replicate the LRD observed in empirical return series.
+Section~\ref{sec:quantgans} provides a concise overview of the Quant GAN framework, originally developed by~\cite{wiese2020quant}.
 As the primary objective of this work is not to conduct an in-depth algorithmic analysis, we limit our discussion to an intuitive explanation of the framework.
-Readers seeking a more comprehensive treatment are referred to the original paper and the corresponding implementation repository at \url{https://github.com/KseniaKingsep/quantgan}.
+Readers seeking a more comprehensive treatment are referred to the original paper and the corresponding implementation repository at~\url{https://github.com/KseniaKingsep/quantgan}.

-Subsequently, Section~\ref{sec:emp} evaluates the ability of Quant GANs to learn from return time series at different sampling frequencies.
-The empirical analysis contrasts synthetic data generated by Quant GANs with real financial data from multiple perspectives, including price dynamics and return distributions.
+Subsequently, Section~\ref{sec:emp} evaluates the ability of Quant GANs to learn from return time series across the nine selected assets.
+The empirical analysis contrasts synthetic data generated by Quant GANs with real financial data from multiple perspectives, including price dynamics, return distributions, benchmark accuracy, full-ensemble Hurst robustness, and computational workload.